netdata/netdata/docs/tutorial/longer-metrics-storage.md

     memory mode = dbengine
 ```

 Next, restart Netdata.
 On Linux systems, we recommend running `sudo service netdata restart`.
-You're now using the database engine!
+You're now using the
+database engine!

 > Learn more about how we implemented the database engine, and our vision for its future, on our blog: [_How and why
 > we're bringing long-term storage to Netdata_](https://blog.netdata.cloud/posts/db-engine/).

 What makes the database engine efficient?
+While it's structured like a traditional database, the database engine splits
-It's a traditional database, but data is split between RAM and disk.
-The
-database engine caches and indexes data on RAM to keep memory usage low, and then compresses older metrics onto disk for
+data between RAM and disk.
+The database engine caches and indexes data on RAM to keep memory usage low, and then
-long-term storage.
+compresses older metrics onto disk for long-term storage.

 When the Netdata dashboard queries for historical metrics, the database engine will use its cache, stored in RAM, to
 return relevant metrics for visualization in charts.